agnplu/IPA-Transcription-Training-Software/README.md

 - **playsound** – a Python cross platform, single-function module with no dependencies for playing sounds. [(learn more)](https://pypi.org/project/playsound/)

-### Requirements
+## Requirements

 For the program to run properly, you must install the abovementioned external modules.
 In case you do not do it, the program will redirect you to the corresponding websites when you run it.

+## Roadmap

+In the future, the software may be extended to account for other languages and, possibly, other forms of practice (e.g. it could accept and analyze audio input, thus enabling the user to practice sound production).

-### Acknowledgement
+## Acknowledgement

 Special thanks to Miroslav Bićanić from the University of Zagreb for helping me create the ipakb module.

-### Contributing
+## Contributing

-If you want to introduce any changes to the program, please contact me first to discuss what you would like to modify.
+If you want to introduce any changes to the software, please contact me first to discuss what you would like to modify.